carbon-language/carbon-lang/docs/design/variadics.md

 sequence of values rather than a singular value, but it is still fundamentally iterative, as will be seen in the next section.

+A binding pattern that begins with `each` declares a _variadic binding_.
+A variadic binding pattern must occur inside a pack expansion, and binds the name to one value for each iteration of the expansion.
+The name declared by a variadic binding can only be used inside a pack expansion, where it acts as an expansion argument whose elements are the bound values.
+It must be prefixed by `each` at the point of use.

 ## Run-time expression and statement semantics

 In all of the following, N is the arity of the pack expansion being discussed,